 To create and sell recurring payment products on WordPress, you’ll need a WordPress plugin with this functionality.
 The AccessAlly plugin allows you to:

 - Design your own products (with extremely flexible settings for length of subscription, prices, discounts, etc.)

 - Create secure, password-protected membership areas for each person who subscribes

-- Track important metrics (like the Customer Lifetime Value we mentioned earlier)
+- Track important metrics on a reporting dashboard (like the Customer Lifetime Value we mentioned earlier)

 Because of this all-in-one functionality, we’ll use AccessAlly as the example in this setup tutorial.

 Now, it’s time to create the subscription product itself … and this is where you can really get imaginative.

 If you’re running a membership program for Agility Dog Training, for example, you could do a single membership subscription of $60/month that gives access to all your materials.